 This example explains how to send an email when the input signal is cut or short-circuited.
-For more information about the I/O connector, see page 54.
+For more information about the I/O connector, see page 60.

-1. Go to System > Accessories and turn on Supervised.
+- 1. Go to System > Accessories and turn on Supervised. - 2.
+Go to System > Accessories and turn on Supervised for the relevant port.